Voinovich Photojournalism Fellowship

 2012-2013 Voinovich School/VisCom Photojournalism Fellow: Will Parson

-Will Parson was the 2012–2013 Photojournalism Fellow for the George V. Voinovich School of Leadership & Public Affairs at Ohio University.
+Will Parson was the 2012–2013 Photojournalism Fellow for the George V. Voinovich School of Leadership & Public Service at Ohio University.
 Under the direction of Merry Foresta, former Director of the Smithsonian Photography Initiative, he produced multimedia stories documenting the Voinovich School's local impacts and its emphasis on experiential learning.
 He also completed a master's degree in photography and multimedia storytelling from the School of Visual Communication at Ohio University.
 Will received a B.S. in ecology, behavior & evolution from the University of California, San Diego, and worked as a freelance photojournalist in San Diego.
 As a graduate student he produced multimedia for Soul of Athens, fallen thigh-deep in acid mine drainage, and gotten seasick while documenting sustainability issues in Nova Scotia under Project Vital: A Study of Water in North America.
 His work has appeared in U.S. News & World Report, Christian Science Monitor, and Discovery Channel Magazine Asia, as well as on the Discovery Channel and Animal Planet.

 2010-2012 Voinovich School/VisCom Photojournalism Fellow: Darcy Holdorf

-Darcy Holdorf served as the 2010 - 2011 and 2011-2012 Photojournalism Fellow for The George V. Voinovich School of Leadership & Public Affairs at Ohio University.
+Darcy Holdorf served as the 2010 - 2011 and 2011-2012 Photojournalism Fellow for The George V. Voinovich School of Leadership & Public Service at Ohio University.
 Under the direction of Merry Foresta, former Director of the Smithsonian Photography Initiative, she produced multimedia stories documenting the Voinovich School's impact on local communities as well as working with the College of Education on a multidisciplinary project creating a multimedia visual literacy toolkit for classroom use.
 She also completed a master's degree in photography and multimedia storytelling from the School of Visual Communication at Ohio University.
 While working on her BA in photojournalism at San Francisco State University, Darcy studied Spanish and Latin American Studies in Chile and returned to South America to work on documentary projects in the following years.
 After graduation in 2008, she worked as a freelance photographer in China.
 Darcy has published work with a number of international publications including National Geographic Traveler, Esquire and the Associated Press.

 2009-2010 Voinovich School/VisCom Photojournalism Fellow: Christina Baird